Ethereum-ERD/dev-upgradeable/README.md

 The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

-Gas compensation is paid in a mix of EUSD and ETH/LSDs.
-While the ETH/LSDs is taken from the liquidated Trove, the EUSD is provided by the borrower.
-When a borrower first issues debt, some EUSD is reserved as a Liquidation Reserve.
-A liquidation transaction thus draws ETH/LSDs from the trove(s) it liquidates, and sends the both the reserved EUSD and the compensation in ETH/LSDs to the caller, and liquidates the remainder.
+Gas compensation is paid in a mix of USDE and ETH/LSDs.
+While the ETH/LSDs is taken from the liquidated Trove, the USDE is provided by the borrower.
+When a borrower first issues debt, some USDE is reserved as a Liquidation Reserve.
+A liquidation transaction thus draws ETH/LSDs from the trove(s) it liquidates, and sends the both the reserved USDE and the compensation in ETH/LSDs to the caller, and liquidates the remainder.

-When a liquidation transaction liquidates multiple Troves, each Trove contributes EUSD and ETH/LSDs towards the total compensation for the transaction.
+When a liquidation transaction liquidates multiple Troves, each Trove contributes USDE and ETH/LSDs towards the total compensation for the transaction.

 Gas compensation per liquidated Trove is given by the formula:

-Gas compensation = `200 EUSD + 0.5% of trove’s collateral (ETH/LSDs)`
+Gas compensation = `200 USDE + 0.5% of trove’s collateral (ETH/LSDs)`

 The intentions behind this formula are:
 - To ensure that smaller Troves are liquidated promptly in normal times, at least